-The film The Worst Thing (German title:To Germany, With Love) follows the restorative justice journey of Kathleen Pequeño, aided by restorative justice facilitator Annett Zupke.
+The film The Worst Thing (German title:To Germany, With Love) follows the restorative justice journey of Kathleen Pequeño (USA), aided by restorative justice facilitator Annett Zupke (Germany).
 In the film, Kathleen travels several times to Germany to engage in dialogue with former members of the Red Army Faction (RAF), a violent leftist group responsible for her brother’s murder.
 The film shows restorative justice practices in action, specifically focusing on surrogate dialogues.

-The film will be available during the entire REstART Festival week.
-A discussion with Kathleen, Annett and the film director Desireena Almoradie is scheduled on 3 December on Zoom.
-Only registered participants will receive the password and link to Zoom.
+The film was available during the entire REstART Festival week.
+A discussion with Kathleen and the film director Desireena Almoradie was recorded on 3 December via Zoom.

 “This film moved me and helps stretch our imaginations into the necessary and still nascent territory of applying restorative principles to historical harm and all the complexities of political action.”